Bill Collins (racecaller): Memorable Calls

 "At Talaq's taken the lead at the 300 shot a length in front of Sir Lustrious.
-Bonecrusher, Stewart's gone for the whip and he makes his run on the outside but at Talaq's got two lengths on him!
-Bonecrusher's gonna be everything we thought to get near at Talaq!
+Bonecrusher, Stewart's gone for the whip and he makes his run on the outside but At Talaq's got two lengths on him!
+Bonecrusher's gonna be everything we thought to get near At Talaq!
 At Talaq a length and half in front, Bonecrusher trying hard he's gradually making ground.
-Bonecrusher coming at Talaq will the champ get up?
-He lunghes, Yes!
-Oh, it might be a dead heat, Bonecrusher or a dead heat with at Talaq."
+Bonecrusher coming at At Talaq will the champ get up?
+He lunges, yes!
+Oh, it might be a dead heat, Bonecrusher or a dead heat with At Talaq."